verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 <br>For the Verrazzano synchronization to occur automatically, the `label` and `value` information should match the cluster selection `matchExpression` in your Verrazzano configuration.
 5. After the import is complete, follow Rancher's on-screen instructions to complete the registration by running the provided command against the managed cluster.

-After the Rancher cluster reaches the `Active` state in the Rancher console, synchronization with Verrazzano will happen automatically, and a VerrazzanoManagedCluster resource will be created in the `verrazzano-mc` namespace.
+After the Rancher cluster reaches the `Active` state in the Rancher console, synchronization with Verrazzano will happen automatically and a VerrazzanoManagedCluster resource will be created in the `verrazzano-mc` namespace.

-Run the following command to view the details and status of Verrazzano's multicluster initialization operations
+Run the following command to view the details and status of Verrazzano's multicluster initialization operations:
 {{< clipboard >}}
 <div class="highlight">